Please note: Film Comment is currently on temporary hiatus. Learn more here.

 Today a bimonthly print publication and a website, Film Comment was originally released as a quarterly magazine (and, for the first two issues, bore the title Vision) before switching to more frequent publication with the September/October 1972 issue.
-The magazine was founded under the editorship of Gordon Hitchens, who was followed by Richard Corliss, Harlan Jacobson, Richard Jameson, and Gavin Smith.
+The magazine was founded under the editorship of Gordon Hitchens, who was followed by Richard Corliss, Harlan Jacobson, Richard Jameson, Gavin Smith, and Nicolas Rapold.

 In 2007, Film Comment won the Utne Independent Press Award for Best Arts Coverage: “Film Comment regularly publishes some of the best film writers in the world, and they probe and parse cinema in ways that deepen our experience of it.”